LeviSchuck/levischuck.com/posts/2012-08-05-getting-poco-setup.md

 description: Getting POCO set up for compiling on platforms
 category: Setup
-tags: [POCO, libraries, C++, environment, windows, linux, mac, library] tagline : Do you know who ate all the donuts?
+tags: [POCO, libraries, C++, environment, windows, linux, mac, library]
+tagline: Do you know who ate all the donuts?
 comments: true
 ---
 So what is [poco][]?